top of page

 UX Researcher | Designer | Consultant | Writer

 My work is highly interdisciplinary, drawing upon my rigorous international training in the United States, Europe, and West Africa in social science, the fine arts, and digital science and technology.
-As a principal investigator and project manager, I have designed and conducted diverse research projects, with methodologies foundational to anthropological, marketing, human factors, and user experience (UX).
+As a principal investigator and project manager, I have designed and conducted E2E research projects, with methodologies foundational to anthropology, marketing, human factors, and user experience (UX).
 I have presented on my research and creative work throughout the United States as well as internationally.